plutomi/plutomi/README.md

 | chore:                | Maintenance, refactoring, etc. If it doesn't fit above, it goes here |

 Example: _fix: Removed the double modals popping up on login_

+# CI/CD

+This is managed by CDK Pipelines.
+You need to create a personal access token in GitHub with the `admin:repo_hook` and `repo` scopes.
+Then, create a secret in AWS Secrets Manager with the name of `github-token` and the value of the GitHub access token.
+It is recommended to manually create this secret in the AWS console.

 ## License